 Australia and New Zealand share a joint standard for sunscreen testing and labelling, AS/NZS 2604:2012 Sunscreen products – Evaluation and Classification.
 While the standard is mandatory in Australia, it is currently voluntary in NZ where sunscreens are classified as cosmetics.
 In New Zealand, there are no consent or registration requirements that apply before marketing or distributing sunscreens.

 CHPNZ says it supports the work being done by Cosmetics NZ and its role on the International Organisation for Standardisation (ISO) sunscreen working group which has involved an update to the ISO Standard 24444 published last year.

 The Australian and New Zealand sunscreen standard working group has been revising and upgrading AS/NZS 2604, to adopt the new ISO Standard 24444 and to also bring in two new ISO Water Resistance methods.
 ISO standards are internationally recognised test methods.

 These changes to testing standards should improve consistency in the processes used by testing laboratories.

 For example, the new standard describes the sunscreen application procedures in greater detail.
 It specifies how much sunscreen should be applied and at what rate, how it should be evenly spread and how long it should be left to dry.
 The redness of the skin is then observed and assessed.

-“2021 should bring with it stricter testing guidelines and SPF claims we can all have confidence in,” comments Mr Milne.
+Mid to late 2021 should bring with it stricter testing guidelines and SPF claims we can all have even greater confidence in.

 However, the fact remains, sunscreen is only one way to protect the skin from sun damage.
 There needs to be more education and reinforcement of the ‘Slip, Slop, Slap’ message.
 And New Zealanders should always apply sunscreen according to the instructions on the pack.